Guide to the Norman Guttman Papers, 1952-1982

 - Department of Psychology Records.
 (University Archives.
 Duke University.)

-[Identification of item], Norman Guttman Papers, University Archives, Duke University.
+[Identification of item], Norman Guttman Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Norman Guttman Papers were received by the University Archives as a transfer in 1984.